Bins and Collection

-The City is currently reviewing bin collection days for the entire City.
-Any changes will be directly notified to affected properties via a letter.
-The changes are expected to be implemented by May 2019.
+The City is currently reviewing collection days for the entire City.
+The changes will be notified to all residents and businesses, with an anticipated commencement around mid-2019.

 Christmas and New Year Collections

-Christmas 2018 and New Year's Day 2019 fall on a Tuesday, affecting Tuesday to Friday collections with bins being collected the following day.
+Christmas 2019 and New Year's Day 2020 fall on a Wednesday, affecting Wednesday to Friday collections.
+Bins will be emptied the following day.